duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

     cd scripts

-5) Now you have two options.
-You can train on environment **(a)** that is **local**, randomized - therefore easier to transfer to the real robot -, more customizable, easier to debug, and faster but it might not run on your machine and there is option **(b)** the **docker-based** environment that is the opposite but runs everywhere.

----

-(5a) Run the training script
+(5) Run the training script

     $ python3 2-train-ddpg-cnn.py --seed 123

-(6a) When it finishes, check it out (but first edit this following file and set the seed to the one you used above, like `123` in line 10)
+(6) When it finishes, check it out (but first edit this following file and set the seed to the one you used above, like `123` in line 10)

     $ python3 3-test-ddpg-cnn.py

----

-(5b) Start the gym-duckietown-server and keep it running in the background for both training and testing

-    $ docker run -tid -p 8902:8902 -p 5558:5558 \
-    -e DISPLAY=$DISPLAY -e DUCKIETOWN_CHALLENGE=LF \
-    --name gym-duckietown-server --rm \
-    -v /tmp/.X11-unix:/tmp/.X11-unix \
-    duckietown/gym-duckietown-server

-(6b) Run the training script

-    $ python3 4-train-ddpg-cnn-remote.py --seed 123

-(7b) When it finishes, check it out (but first edit this following file and set the seed to the one you used above, like `123` in line 10)

-    $ python3 5-test-ddpg-cnn-remote.py

-(8b) When you're done, stop the container with

-    $ docker stop gym-duckietown-server

 ## How to submit the trained policy

 Once you're done training, you need to copy your model and the saved weights of the policy network.